-- a. are not visible from an adjoining road or public area unless: - i. adjoining a motorway or rail line; or - ii. adjoining part of an arterial road that does not serve an existing or future active transport purpose (e.g. pedestrian paths or cycle lanes) or where attenuation through building location and materials is not possible. - b. do not remove existing or prevent future active transport routes or connections to the street network; - c. are located, constructed and landscaped in accordance with Planning scheme policy - Integrated design.
+purposes (e.g. existing or future pedestrian paths are not visible from an adjoining road or public area a. or cycle lanes etc); unless: b. maintaining the amenity of the streetscape. i. adjoining a motorway or rail line; or adjoining part of an arterial road that does not ii.
+Note - A noise impact assessment may be required to demonstrate serve an existing or future active transport compliance with this PO.
+Noise impact assessments are to be prepared in accordance with Planning scheme policy - Noise. purpose (e.g. pedestrian paths or cycle lanes) or where attenuation through building location and materials is not possible.
+Note - Refer to Planning Scheme Policy - Integrated design for details and examples of noise attenuation structures. do not remove existing or prevent future active b. transport routes or connections to the street network: C. are located, constructed and landscaped in accordance with Planning scheme policy -Integrated design.
 Note - Refer to Planning scheme policy - Integrated design for details and examples of noise attenuation structures.
 Note - Refer to Overlay map - Active transport for future active transport routes.
 Hazardous Chemicals